Find a Job You Really Want In

 Location Quotient: 1.0

-If you’re looking to start out your career as a server these are the states that should be at the top of your list.
-You’ll find high pay, available jobs, and chances for career advancement.
+If you’re starting your career as a server, these states should top your list for high pay, abundant job opportunities, and potential for career advancement.

-- These Are The 100 Highest Paying Jobs In Fort Lauderdale
+- 100 Highest Paying Jobs In Fort Lauderdale

 | Rank | State | Average Salary |